mullvad/mullvadvpn-app/docs/security.md

 they are.
 See the [architecture](architecture.md) document for details on how the firewall integration is implemented.

+For known security and privacy issues, that might cause the app to not uphold the properties described in this document under certain conditions, please see the [known issues] document.

 The main purpose of the app is to allow the user to make all network/internet traffic to and from the device travel via an encrypted VPN tunnel.